 Gentle cleaningFrequent and vigorous washing with soap can strip the baby's tender skin of the natural protective barrier.
 Wash gently but thoroughly, including the skin folds.
 Do not use diaper wipes if your child has a rash, as they can burn and increase the irritation.
 You can sit the baby in a basin or tub of lukewarm water for several minutes with each diaper change.
 This helps clean and may also be comforting.
 You can also pour warm water from a pitcher or use a squirt bottle.
-Do not use any soap unless there is very sticky stool, then a very mild soap is okay; wash gently and rinse well.
+Do not use any soap unless there is stool that is difficult to remove, then a very mild soap is OK.
+Wash gently and rinse well.
 Baby oil on a cotton ball can also be used.

-Pat dry or leave diapers off for a whileLet the skin air dry, or pat very gently with a very soft cloth or paper towel.
-A hairdryer set on cool can also be used.
-Leave the skin open to the air as much as possible.
+Pat dry or leave diapers off for a whileLet the skin air dry, or pat very gently with a very soft cloth.
 Fasten diapers loosely and do not use airtight rubber pants.
 If you use disposable diapers, it can help to punch holes in them to let air in.

-Skin protectionPetroleum jelly (Vaseline) provides a good protective coating, even on sore, reddened skin, and is easily cleaned.
-A number of other ointments are available commercially; see what works for your baby and what your baby's doctor recommends.Be very careful with all powders; be sure the baby does not breathe them in.
+Skin protectionPetroleum jelly (such as Vaseline) provides a good protective coating, even on sore, reddened skin, and is easily cleaned.
+A number of other ointments are available commercially; see what works for your baby and what your baby's health care provider recommends.Be very careful with all powders; be sure the baby does not breathe them in.
 Do not use talcum powder because of the risk of pneumonia.
 Powders may retain moisture and hold it close to the baby's skin, actually worsening the rash.
-Ask your child's doctor before using diaper powder or home remedies such as cornstarch.
+Ask your child's health care provider before using diaper powder or home remedies such as cornstarch.

-Babies wet their diapers with urine several times a day.
+Babies wet their diapers several times a day.
 The number of wet diapers is a helpful sign of how much fluid the baby is taking in.
-Although it is sometimes hard to tell when a disposable diaper is wet, generally, a baby should have at least seven wet diapers each day.
+Although it is sometimes hard to tell when a disposable diaper is wet, a baby should have at least 7 wet diapers each day.
 Fewer wet diapers can mean the baby may not be taking in enough fluid.

 Normally, a baby's urine is clear and yellow-tinged.
 Changes in the odor and color may indicate a problem.
 Dark yellow or even pinkish color urine may mean the baby is not getting enough fluid.

-Call your baby's doctor if you have concerns about the amount of color and odor of your baby's urine.
+Call your baby's health care provider if you have concerns about the amount of color or odor of your baby's urine.

-The first bowel movement of a newborn is called meconium.
-This is a sticky, greenish-black substance that forms in the intestines during fetal development.
+The first bowel movements of a newborn are called meconium.
+Meconium is stick and greenish-black in color.
 The baby may have several meconium bowel movements before this substance is completely gone from the baby's system.
-The next bowel movements are seedy-looking and are greenish-yellow.
-Breastfed babies usually have frequent bowel movements, sometimes with every feeding, and even some in-between.
-These bowel movements are often loose, yellow, and seedy.
-Formula-fed babies have thicker bowel movements that are more beige in color.
+The next bowel movements are loose and yellow.

 Very runny or watery bowel movements, especially if there is distinct change, may mean the baby has diarrhea.
-You should contact your baby's physician if this occurs.
+You should contact your baby's health care provider if this occurs.

-Talk with your baby's doctor about your baby's bowel movements and their frequency and appearance.
+Talk with your baby's health care provider about your baby's bowel movements and their frequency and appearance.